 Socks/Tights: Black/nude tights should be worn with the skirt uniform.
 During the Summer term, plain white ankle socks are allowed.
 Black or grey socks should be worn with school trousers and shorts.
-Other 'coloured' or branded socks are not permitted.
+Other 'coloured' or branded socks are not permitted

 Coats: Outdoor coats should be plain in colour with no large logos.
-Coats should be suitable for school and offer protection from the weather, therefore denim and leather are not appropriate.
-Coats should not be worn inside the dining hall or in lessons.
-'Hoodies' are not permitted.
+Coats should be suitable for school and offer protection from the weather; therefore, denim and leather are not appropriate.
+Coats should not be worn inside the building and students should place them in lockers.
+'Hoodies' are not appropriate to wear to and from school.

 Shoes: All students should wear plain black leather/synthetic style shoes that can be polished.
 Black trainers such as Nike Air Force, Vans or Converse are not permitted.
-Shoes should be flat; high heels are not permitted.
+Shoes should be flat, high heels are not permitted.

-Hair: Hair should be worn in a neat, clean, and manageable style at all times.
+Hair: Hair should be worn in a neat, clean and manageable style at all times.